lakinnawonu/ansible-playbooks/README.md

 Role Name
 =========

-A brief description of the role goes here.
+This role installs the satellite server on a suitable system that meets the installation requirement.
+This role expects that the server has a minimum of 30GB of ram, 400GB of unused/unpartitioned disk space and alteast 4CPU cores.
+The hostname of the server should also be set ( hostnamectl set-hostname ****.com)

-This role installs the satellite server on a suitable system that meets the installation requirement Requirements
+Requirements
 ------------